dwhitney/intro-to-fp/slides/Referential-Transparency-and-Equational-Reasoning.md

 * Perform I/O (disk, network, console)
 * Get values from *outside of the program* (dates, random numbers)
-* Modify values beyond its scope
+* Mutating values beyond its scope

+Functions without these things make us feel safe!

 ---

 ## Side Effects

-Come down from your ivory tower, Poindexter.
 All I do all day is make side-effects!
 How do I get anything done if I can't do that!

 ---